T2I-CompBench++: An Enhanced and Comprehensive Benchmark for Compositional Text-to-image Generation: Conclusion and Discussions

 \section{Conclusion and Discussions}

-We propose T2I-CompBench, a comprehensive benchmark for open-world compositional text-to-image generation, consisting of 6,000 prompts from 3 categories and 6 sub-categories.
+We propose~\name, a comprehensive benchmark for open-world compositional text-to-image generation, consisting of 8,000 prompts from 4 categories and 8 sub-categories.
 We propose new evaluation metrics and an improved baseline for the benchmark, and validate the effectiveness of the metrics and method by extensive evaluation.
-One limitation is that we do not have a unified evaluation metric for all categories of the benchmark.
+We further study the potential and limitations of MLLMs as a unified metrics.
+Besides, we propose a simple yet effective way~\abbr~to boost the compositionally of text-to-image models.
 When studying generative models, researchers need to be aware of the potential negative social impact, for example, it might be abused to generate fake news.
 We also need to be aware of the bias from the image generators and the evaluation metrics based on pretrained multimodal models.
-More discussions on the limitation and potential negative social impact are provided in the appendix.